Patternslib/Patterns/demo/slideshow-builder/documentation.md

 # Slideshow builder

 ## Description
-This patterns provided a simple method to create custom slideshows.
+This patterns provides a simple method to create custom slideshows.

 ## Documentation